 Compression Statistics

-The middleware logs compression statistics for monitoring:
+The middleware logs compression statistics for monitoring:- Original response size

 - Compressed response size